 A yoga instructor teaches a sequence of yoga postures.
 A yoga teacher teaches yoga.
 What is the difference between the yoga sequence and yoga?
 That’s the part that the teacher has got figured out… Have you?If someone is teaching a yoga class from A to Z, and they are ONLY delivering instructions (spine, pelvis, ankle, […]

 There are 2 grand ways of DRAMATICALLY improving your ability to teach public Yoga classes: 1.
 Stop doing “bad things” in your teaching.
 2. Make the “good things” you do even better.
 (I recommend to stick to that order: cut out some shit, then improve some other shit.)
 “Bad things” yoga teachers do?
 Some random […]

 If you think that someone teaches a better Yoga class than you, their class is far, far better.
 If you think that you are both about the same, their class is distinctly better than yours.
 If you feel that their Yoga class is inferior, then your classes are actually the same standard.

 We have an amazing capacity for putting ourselves into other people’s shoes.
 As yoga teachers, let’s use it as often as possible.

 Did you know that the words you speak only account for about 7 percent of a successful communication?
-The tonality of your voice (the tones you make aside from words) account for 38 percent.
-Many people spend a lot of time worrying about what they’re going to say, whereas they probably would be better off […]
+The tonality of your voice (how you sound aside from words) accounts for 38 percent.
+Many people spend a lot of time worrying about what they’re going to say, whereas they probably would be better off trying […]